 - Ketoconazole Or Ciclopirox – These are anti-dandruff shampoo ingredients that work well for scalp acne.
 They can be used alongside anti-dandruff conditioners for added benefit.

 - Steroid Injections – If you are suffering from severe scalp acne that does seem to be healing or reducing in any way, you may be in dire need of steroid injections.
-These must be used under strict medical supervision.
-Do not experiment with such medicines on your own.

 Oral Medicines for Scalp Acne